ohsuz/Madcamp-Week1-TabApp/README.md

 ## :sparkles:The first project of Mad camp 2020-summer
-Create a Tab Application with three tabs
+Create a Tab Application with three tabs.

 ---
 ### :one:  Phone Book
-> Get pictures, names, and phone numbers of contacts stored on the device and show them in a **recycler view**
+> Get pictures, names, and phone numbers of contacts stored on the device and show them in a **recycler view**.

 :telephone_receiver: Call Button: Direct dialing to the phone number

-:email: Message Button: Write a message in the pop-up window, and send the message by pressing the "확인" button
+:email: Message Button: Write a message in the pop-up window, and send the message by pressing the "확인" button.

 <div>
 <img width="19%" src="https://user-images.githubusercontent.com/59340911/91045342-b6183280-e651-11ea-8737-5bbfae9db282.png">